What young Americans care about

 “When I say sustainable banking, I'm referring to the act of using your money to support environmentally friendly or environmentally positive projects or assets,” he explains.

-Hellwig notes that the average customer is in their late 30s, but clients range from 18 to 80.
+Hellwig notes that the average customer is in their late 30s, but their clients range from 18 to 80.

 “I mean, [young people] are changing the world, right?” says Riddle.
 “It's no longer acceptable for publicly traded companies not to address ESG or DEI.
 And the younger generations are just more in tune to … social justice.”